adam-takacs-sec/Cybersecurity-Portfolio/README.md

-# 🔐 Adam – Practical Cybersecurity Portfolio

-Hands-on cybersecurity projects, SOC analysis work, log investigation, and attack simulations — built across a hybrid lab environment combining local ARM virtualization and cloud infrastructure.

-This repository documents my practical journey toward becoming a Junior SOC Analyst / Cybersecurity Analyst, focusing on real-world skills, SIEM work, and detection engineering.
+Each section serves a different purpose.

 ---

-## 📦 Repository Structure (Overview)

-This portfolio currently contains three main areas:

-### **1. SOC Analyst Log Bible**
+## 📘 1.
+SOC Analyst Log Bible
 ➡️ `/log-bible/`

-A comprehensive, from-scratch reference covering Windows logs, Sysmon, Linux logs, network telemetry, cloud audit logs, and EDR behavior.
-Designed as a practical guide for SOC analysts and blue teamers.
+A comprehensive, from-scratch reference created during my learning process.

+Contents include:
+- Windows Security Event IDs (authentication, account management, process creation)
+- Sysmon telemetry and use cases
+- PowerShell logging (limitations and improvements)
+- Linux authentication and system logs
+- Network and authentication concepts
+- SIEM investigation notes and correlations

+This is **not copied documentation** — it is a structured knowledge base built from hands-on lab work and real investigation needs.

 ---

-### **2. Attack Documentation**
+## ⚔️ 2.
+Attack Documentation
 ➡️ `/attacks/`

-Focused, practical explanations of real attack techniques.
-Includes:
+Focused documentation of **specific attack techniques**, written from an attacker’s perspective but analyzed from a SOC viewpoint.

+Current topics include:
+- Password brute force
+- Password spraying
-- Password Attacks (Brute Force, Spraying, Credential Abuse)
+- Credential abuse

-More attack topics will be added later as the portfolio evolves.
+- OSINT-based credential attacks

+Each attack description explains:
+- why it works,
+- what logs it generates,
+- and how it should be detected.

+This section will expand over time.

 ---

-### **3. Practical Cybersecurity Projects**
+## 🧪 3.
+Practical Cybersecurity Projects
 ➡️ `/projects/`

-This section will contain scenario-based projects demonstrating full attack & detection workflows (3–4 self-contained cases).
-Currently under construction — content will be added gradually.
+Scenario-based, end-to-end projects demonstrating full **attack → detection → response → hardening** workflows.

+The main project currently documented here is:

+### **Security Levels in Action**
+A multi-stage lab that includes:
+- OSINT Pre-Stage
+- Scenario 1 — Weak Endpoint
+- Scenario 2 — Improved Visibility, Weak Response
+- Scenario 3 — Detection & Response in Action
+- Hardened Endpoint (Post-Incident)

+Each scenario builds logically on the previous one and reflects realistic SOC operations rather than artificial challenges.

 ---

-## 🧱 Lab Environment (High-Level)

-My cybersecurity lab is built as a **hybrid environment**:

-### **Local (ARM Mac – UTM)**
-- **Kali Linux (ARM)**
-  Used for attack simulation, scanning, enumeration, exploitation, and traffic generation.

-### **Cloud (Google Cloud Platform – VM instances)**
+## 🖼️ 4.
+Assets
+➡️ `/assets/`

+This directory contains **all screenshots and visual evidence** used across the repository, including:
+- attacker-side execution
+- Windows endpoint activity
-- **Ubuntu Server (Wazuh SIEM + Docker services)**
+- Wazuh SIEM dashboards
-  Central log collection, analysis, detection engineering.

-- **Windows Server (victim machine / AD / Sysmon)**
-  Produces real authentication, service, PowerShell, Sysmon, and attack telemetry.

-This hybrid setup closely resembles a real enterprise SOC environment and enables:

-- remote log ingestion
-- multi-host attack paths
-- real identity attacks
-- realistic detection pipelines
+- Discover queries
+- authentication events
+- process execution evidence

+Keeping screenshots centralized ensures:
+- clean documentation
+- easy reuse
+- consistent references across scenarios

 ---

+## 🧱 Lab Environment (High-Level Overview)

+The lab environment is intentionally simple at a high level, while still realistic.

+It consists of:
+- a **Mac** used for daily work and ARM-based virtualization,
+- a **PC** used for additional local testing,
+- **Google Cloud Platform VMs** hosting:
+  - Windows Server endpoints
+  - Linux-based SIEM infrastructure (Wazuh)

+The focus is **not on the hardware**, but on the security outcomes:
+- real authentication traffic
+- real endpoint telemetry
+- real SIEM ingestion and correlation

+---

 ## 🧭 Philosophy

+My approach is strictly **hands-on and evidence-driven**.

-I focus on **practical, reproducible, hands-on work**:
+I focus on:

-- real logs
+- real logs instead of assumptions
-- real detections
-- real attack traffic
-- real SIEM pipelines

-No theory without demonstration.
+- detection logic instead of dashboards only
+- attacker behavior instead of checklists
+- response actions instead of passive visibility

+If something is detected, it must be explainable.
+If something fails, the reason must be clear.
+If something is hardened, it must directly address an observed weakness.

 ---

+## 📈 Current Status

+- Actively maintained
+- Continuously expanded
+- Portfolio-focused
+- Junior SOC Analyst oriented

+---

 ## 📬 Contact

-If you're a recruiter or cybersecurity professional interested in my work or experience, feel free to reach out.
+If you are a recruiter, SOC analyst, or security professional and would like to discuss this work, feel free to reach out.
+Email: adam.takacs.pr@proton.me

+This repository represents how I think, investigate, and learn security — not just what tools I use.